Stephanie Anderson

 to an aunt’s greying carpet, i’m stuck

-on a badly-made lightswitch
+on a badly-made lightswitch. phone down.

 pan my irises once again, fingertips scrubbing